 "Our community was screaming for it," Wood says.
 "We always wanted to be a low and no-alcohol brewery.
 A lot of people in the endurance sports world with whom we connected might be training hard and abstaining from alcohol.
-Maybe

-Top: Rally is filling a white space in the non-alcoholic category, with a beer that caters to athletes.
-Above: Partake has made innovation bets on several beer types and styles. they want to crush a beer after a 10K, but maybe throughout training they still want to celebrate the little wins as well."
+Maybe they want to crush a beer after a 10K, but maybe throughout training they still want to celebrate the little wins as well."